RomanSoproniuk/vetClinicApp/readme.md

 10. Unit testing of service level and repository was conducted.
 11. Integration testing was carried out from the controller level.
 12. Swagger - OpenAPI as documentation has been added.
-**Roman Soproniuk (c)**
+13. Configure ci.yml file and add to GitHub in repository Secrets **Roman Soproniuk (c)**